 ibmq_qasm_simulator allows for sampling circuits up to 32 qubits, and supports

 the ability to pass a noise model

-to simulate the performance of circuits under noisy device operation.
+to simulate the performance of circuits under noisy system operation.

 As shown in the configuration information below, the simulator allows for up to 300 circuits per job, and natively supports a wide variety of unitary and non-unitary operations.

-Note that unlike the real quantum devices, where jobs are put into a queue,
+Note that unlike the real quantum systems, where jobs are put into a queue,

 IBM Quantum Experience is able to dynamically create multiple instances of the OpenQASM simulator to meet demand;